 Stay Up to Date with Your COVID-19 Vaccinations & Boosters

-• If you are at least 18 years of age and need a COVID-19 vaccine (primary series or a booster), Pittsburgh Mercy can help.
-We offer the Moderna COVID-19 vaccine and boosters to adults 18 years and older.
-Schedule your vaccination or booster appointment today.
+If you are at least 18 years of age and need an updated, bivalent COVID-19 vaccine, Pittsburgh Mercy can help.
+We offer the Moderna COVID-19 vaccine to adults 18 years and older.
+Appointments are not necessary.
+Come to the Pittsburgh Mercy Pharmacy at 249 South 9th Street, Pittsburgh, PA 15203, Monday through Friday, from 8 a.m. to 4 p.m.

-COVID-19 Vaccination Consent Forms
+COVID-19 Vaccination Consent Form

 Pittsburgh Mercy COVID-19 Immunization Registration, Acknowledgement, & Consent Form

-• Moderna COVID-19 Vaccine Consent Form: Pittsburgh Mercy COVID-19 Immunization Registration, Acknowledgement, and Consent Form (Revised September 16, 2022)
+- Moderna COVID-19 Vaccine Consent Form: Pittsburgh Mercy COVID-19 Immunization Registration, Acknowledgement, and Consent Form (Revised April 18, 2023)

 COVID-19 Vaccination Clinic Location